 Facilities and Equipment Consult Chemicals in curriculum activities for support in assessing the risks of chemicals used with/by students in curriculum activities.
 If a CARA record is required in OneSchool, a summary of chemicals, plant, equipment and/or materials used in the activity must be provided by entering directly onto the CARA record in OneSchool or by attaching a summary.
 Sample templates are provided on Chemicals in curriculum activities and Plant, equipment and materials in curriculum activities .
-V Location must be suitable for the activity being undertaken, including sufficient space, adequate lighting and ventilation to ensure safe participation and that safety rules and procedures can be followed.
+Location must be suitable for the activity being undertaken, including sufficient space, adequate lighting and ventilation to ensure safe participation and that safety rules and procedures can be followed.
 This may be in a specialised facility (e.g. laboratory) or other suitable location (e.g. incursion, field trip).
-Undertake a reconnaissance of new or infrequently used locations to ascertain suitability. Ø Designated areas for the activity, spectators and vehicles are established (e.g. safety/exclusion zones considering buildings, pedestrians, members of the public, vehicles and other activities).
+Undertake a reconnaissance of new or infrequently used locations to ascertain suitability.
+Designated areas for the activity, spectators and vehicles are established (e.g. safety/exclusion zones considering buildings, pedestrians, members of the public, vehicles and other activities).
 Participants must wear Personal protective equipment as relevant (e.g. enclosed footwear).
 V Equipment must be sized to match the ability and strength of students and used in accordance with the manufacturer's instructions.
 If privately owned equipment is being used, Principal approval and owner consent/insurance details must be obtained prior to the activity.
-Client students/teachers are advised prior to the excursion to bring sun safety equipment and bottled drinking Client schools are required to bring a first aid kit which meets the needs of that school in relation to the specific requirements of individual students and accompanying adults, as well as the variation to routine approval processchool.
-BUEEC staff will discuss program specific equipment prior to use, outlining correct procedures and safety required Students will be using CSR Casting Plaster as part of their dinosaur footprint creation that takes place in a well- cess of the uirements.
+Client students/teachers are advised prior to the excursion to bring sun safety equipment.
+Client schools are required to have access to a first aid kit which meets the needs of that school in relation to requirements of individual students and accompanying adults, as well as the variation to routine approval processing.
+BUEEC staff will discuss equipment (e.g iPads) prior to use, outlining correct procedures and safety requirements. ess of the